juancrls/GreeterTemplate/README.md

 Para o método REST, o retorno esperado é:
 ```
 {
-    "message": "Hello! | This message was proccessed by the service layer!"
+    "message": "Hello! | This message was processed by the service layer!"
 }
 ```